DigitalLatin/guidelines/README.md

 An HTML version of the LDLT Guidelines is available at [https://digitallatin.github.io/guidelines/LDLT-Guidelines.html](https://digitallatin.github.io/guidelines/LDLT-Guidelines.html).

-The guidelines are licensed under the terms of the [GNU Affero General Public License ([https://www.gnu.org/licenses/agpl.html](https://www.gnu.org/licenses/agpl.html)].
+The guidelines are licensed under the terms of the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl.html)].